AwesomeCronk/Logical/README.md

 * 0.4.0 - Added truth tables
 * 0.5.0 - Added Python elements
 * 0.5.1 - Added a check for input, output, and arg count.
+* 0.6.0 - Switched to Nuitka for the compiler and added a pause indicator.